+School of Life Sciences

+School of Fundamental and Applied Sciences

 School of Humanities and Social Sciences

 Tapesia Gardens, Sonapur, 782402 | Azara, Guwahati 781017, Assam, India

 NOTE

 This handbook contains important information to help guide and inform you during your programme of study.
 We recommend that you keep this handbook for the duration of your studies in the University so that you can refer to it as needed.
 Please note that the onus of ignorance of the regulations and information contained in this handbook will be on the student and will not be ground for any consideration.